pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 #### Project structure

+To organize this example, we use the following directory structure: First, we have a directory named “clients” that contains all the files related to the client.
+Second, our service is organized into three layers namely, data, business logic and service layers.

+The data layer is represented in the “data” directory and contains the files that define the data structure used in this example.
+The business logic layer contains the controller and command set and the corresponding files are stored in the “logic” directory.
+And, the “services” directory contains the commandable gRPC service.

+Three additional files in this project are the container used to wrap the application and stored in the “containers” directory; the “main” program, which is the application starter; and the client_creator, which is used to create an instance of the client and call the CRUD methods.

 #### Pre-requisites

+In order to create the CommandableGrpcService, we need to import this class first.
+The following code shows how to do this:

+Similarly, we need to import the CommandableGrpcClient:

 #### Data structure

+The next thing that we need to do is to create a class representing the data to be used in the example.
+The code below shows the MyData class, which defines the data structure of an identifiable data object containing a key and a content field.
+Additionally, we define a toString() method, which transforms the data object into a dictionary.

+We also need to create a schema for this data class, which will be used by the CommandSet component:

+And a factory, which will be used by the container:

 #### Command set

+Now, we need to create a command set component.
+We do this by extending the CommandSet class and defining our CRUD commands.

 #### Controller

+Next, we create a controller to manage the logic of our example.
+This controller extends an interface where we declare the CRUD methods used.
+It also links to our command set from where it obtains the collection of commands used and to the gRPC service that receives data from the client.
+For each of the commands defined in the CommandSet, it defines a method with the operations that are particular to the considered commandable class.
+The code below shows the controller and its interface:

 #### Service

+Next, we define the service that provides an endpoint to our application.
+The following code shows what this service should look like:

 #### Container

+To run our service, we define a container that calls the data factory previously defined and the DefaultGrpcFactory component.
+These classes will create our data objects and gRPC service respectively.

 #### Configuration

+Our next step is to create a config file that contains information about our components and can be used by our container to find them.
+The code below shows the content of this file:

 #### Proto files

+When using the commandable gRPC classes, we don’t need to worry about the proto files.
+This is because these classes rely on a universal proto file defined in the gRPC module and that is automatically called by them.

 #### Client

+After defining our service, we need to create a client that calls its methods.
+First, we create an interface that declares the used CRUD methods.
+Then, we create a class that calls this interface and we define in it the methods declared in the interface.
+The code below shows both programs:

 #### Running the application

+Now, we start the service.
+For this, we run the following code:

 ### Wrapping up